Condé Nast - Platform as a system

 Turning a fragmented set of editorial tools into a connected system that shapes content, experience, and business outcomes for some of the world’s biggest brands.

-OverviewCondé Nast operates at global scale, with 25 brands, 60 sites, and over 4,000 editors across more than 20 markets.
+Condé Nast operates at global scale, with 25 brands, 60 sites, and over 4,000 editors working across more than 20 markets.

-The publishing platform enabled content production, but it didn’t shape the quality, consistency, or performance of what was produced.
-It needed to operate as a system.
-The platform technically supported the full content lifecycle, from planning through to publishing and experience.
-In practice, it operated as a collection of disconnected tools, owned by different teams, with different standards.
+The platform supported the full content lifecycle, from planning through to publishing and experience.
+In practice, however, it operated as a collection of disconnected tools owned by different teams, each with their own standards and ways of working.

 Connecting the content lifecycle